About Us

 Agata Mrowiec, Communications Manager

-Agata Mrowiec leads communications efforts for the Coalition, working closely with the Secretariat staff, and the Steering Committee.
+Agata leads communications efforts for the Coalition, working closely with the Secretariat staff, and the Steering Committee.
 She holds a decade of solid experience gained in public relation agencies, NGO sector and international organization.
 Prior to joining the Coalition, Agata was a communications lead for the EAF-Nansen fisheries development program at the Food and Agriculture Organization of the United Nations (FAO).
 Before that, she served as a Senior EU Communications Officer at Oceana Brussels office.

 Contact: Agata@fisheriestransparency.net